 Certificate Application

 Students interested in pursuing the certificate should consult with their academic advisors.
-They should also contact the Certificate Director, Dr. Ofelia Riquezes (oriqueze@fiu.edu), in order to schedule an introductory meeting and initiate the plan change request.
+They should also contact the Certificate Director, Dr. Ofelia Riquezes, in order to schedule an introductory meeting and initiate the plan change request.
+Please note: since Dr. Riquezes is currently on extended leave, students should reach out to Tawona Adedokun (tadedoku@fiu.edu) for all inquiries related to this program.